milanbojovic/fractal-drawer/README.md

     mvn javafx:run

-### How do I run and use this app? ###
+### How use this app?

-* In order to run this app. you must have Java JRE 1.11 or newer installed on your system (app. is platform independent - should run on Windows, Mac, Linux and other systems if Java is installed)
+* This application is platform independent, it should run on Windows, Mac, Linux and other systems if Java is installed)
 * Select fractal shape from __FRACTAL SHAPES LIST__
 * Click on button: __Level ++__ to view next iteration in fractal construction
 * Click on button: __Level --__ to view previous iteration in fractal construction